tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 {% include random_ad2.html %}

 Why do APIs even need authentication?
 For read-only APIs, sometimes users don't need keys.
 But most commercial APIs do require authorization in the form of API keys or other methods.
-If you *didn't* have any kind of security with your API, users could make unlimited amounts of API calls without any kind of registration, making a revenue model associated with your API difficult.
+If you *didn't* have any kind of security with your API, users could make unlimited amounts of API calls without any kind of registration.
+This would make a revenue model for your API difficult.

-Additionally, there wouldn't be an easy way to associate requests with specific user data, or there wouldn't be a way to protect the wrong users from making calls that affected a user's data (such as DELETE requests).
+Additionally, without authentication, there wouldn't be an easy way to associate requests with specific user data.
+And there wouldn't be a way to protect against requests from malicious users that might delete another user's data (such as DELETE requests on another's account).

 Finally, you couldn't track who is using your API, or what endpoints are most used.
-Clearly, API developers must think about ways to make APIs secure.
+Clearly, API developers must think about ways to authenticate and authorize requests made to their API.

+Overall, authentication and authorization with APIs serves the following purposes:

+* Authenticate calls to the API to registered users only
+* Track who is making the requests
+* Track usage of the API
+* Block or throttle any requester who exceeds the [rate limits](docapis_rate_limiting_and_thresholds.html)
+* Apply different permission levels to different users

 ## Different types of authorization

-There are quite a few different methods for authorization.
+There are several different methods for authorization.
 The following are various types of API authorization you might encounter:

 * [API keys](#api_keys)
 * [Basic Auth](#basic_auth)